 One-fund portfolio funds are sometimes called target-risk funds.

 A one-portfolio fund promises a particular asset allocation within the fund, such as 50% stocks and 50% bonds.
-It handles all the rebalancing for you.
-The only thing you need to do is buy the one fund.
+The fund handles all the rebalancing for you.
+The only thing you need to do is buy that one fund.
 Other one-portfolio funds are target-date funds that also have a particular allocation but one that changes as you age.

 There are 4 Vanguards LifeStrategy funds.
 An income fund and three growth funds.
 They are:

 - LifeStrategy Moderate Growth Fund

 The LifeStrategy portfolio allocation, along with recommended investment time horizons.
 Source: Vanguard

 Where can I learn more about the Vanguard LifeStrategy portfolios?